 This was in response to a couple of reasons.
-Firstly, I teach an undergraduate module and quickly needed to convert my module online, and I was not sure if the approach that I had taken to teach online before was “backed up by research”.
+Firstly, I taught an undergraduate module and quickly needed to convert my module online, and I was not sure if the approach that I had taken to teach online before was “backed up by research”.
 Secondly, people were asking me about pedagogy and research related to the topic.
 Thirdly and probably most importantly, I felt rather helpless and thought maybe this was a way I could help.

 What also, struck me was a plethora of terms, the growing number of lists of online resources and emails from suppliers saying that subscriptions for websites were now free.